6-MillionBees/outside-work/README.md

 ### This isn't for a specific project

-I'm doing this for fun
+This is a compilation of multiple, small projects that I did for fun or because I like colors.